CryptoCow0/Kattis-Problems/README.md

 (import geomtry.py it'll make your life so much easier) Anthony and Diablo

+## Organization
-The rest are split into weeks ranging from different topics as I went through in the semester and tried new problems!
+The rest are split into weeks ranging from different topics as I went through the semester and tried new problems!
 I'll update this for readability but most files are properly labeled.